-The following document was written by Sarah Sloan, Radhika Miller and Nathalie Hrizi, and initially circulated on July 4, 2015, as an internal document for discussion amongst members of the PSL.
+The following document was written by Sarah Sloan, Radhika Singh and Nathalie Hrizi, and initially circulated on July 4, 2015, as an internal document for discussion amongst members of the PSL.
 Throughout the course of two weeks of internal discussion, updates were made and it was approved by the Central Committee for publication at its July 19, 2015, meeting.

 This document is an articulation of the official position of the PSL, and conforms to earlier adopted resolutions and to the Party Program.
 We oppose all forms of bigotry and discrimination based on sexual orientation or gender.